News + People

 We believe that all students deserve a quality education that challenges them to be active contributors to their communities and our world.
 Our school model is designed to ensure equitable access to innovative learning environments to promote experiential learning, participatory school culture and collaborative leadership.

-Our ambassadors report students are:
+Our ambassador teachers report students are:

 - More engaged with learning (66%)

 - More open to investigating global content (70%)

 - Better prepared for an interconnected world (70%)